Looking for inspiration for fun outside activities for your kids this summer?

 7. Take a mini road trip.

 Research local attractions, parks, monuments, nature spots, etc. that aren’t more than an hour’s drive away.
 Pack snacks and books, etc. for the trip.
-It’s short, it’s sweet, and it gives the whole family a small does of family vacation feelings.
+It’s short, it’s sweet, and it gives the whole family a small dose of family vacation feelings.

 8. Create a backyard obstacle course.